Hochschild cohomology commutes with adic completion: The functors

 \end{cor} \begin{proof} Let $\mathbf{a}$ be a finite sequence that generates $\a$.
 Let $N \in \mrm{D}(\opn{Mod} A)$.
 By Theorem \ref{thm:wide-llambda}, there is an isomorphism of functors

 Applying the hom-tensor adjunction twice, we get an isomorphism

 which proves the claim. \end{proof}

 \begin{cor} Let $A$ be a commutative ring, and let $B$ be a commutative $A$-algebra.
-Let $\a\subseteq A$ be a finitely generated weakly proregular, let $\b = \a \cdot B$, and assume that $\b$ is also weakly proregular.
+Let $\a\subseteq A$ be a weakly proregular ideal, let $\b = \a \cdot B$, and assume that $\b$ is also weakly proregular.
 Then there is an isomorphism

 of functors

 where $\widehat{B} := \Lambda_{\b}(B)$. \end{cor} \begin{proof} Let $\mathbf{a}$ be a finite sequence that generates $\a$, and let $\mathbf{b}$ be its image in $B$.
 By Theorem \ref{thm:wide-llambda}, given $M \in \mrm{D}(\opn{Mod} A)$, there is a functorial isomorphism